AaronRecord/LightningAA/README.md

-High school student interested in game development, game engine development, ux design, open source software and music production.
+High school student interested in:
+- Game development
+- Game engine development
+- UX design
+- Open source software
+- Music production

 <!---
 LightningAA/LightningAA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.